Cyber Charter School Vs. Your Local District School

 Because both types of schools are public, they must meet the requirements of the state department of education.
 Both cyber charter schools and your local district school are required to participate in standardized testing, log student attendance, and collect mandatory health forms.

 They both have state-certified teachers.

-Like your local district school, cyber charter schools employ state-certified teachers to deliver instruction.
-Many cyber charter school teachers have previously taught in the traditional brick and mortar setting.
+Like your local district school, cyber charter schools employ state-certified teachers to deliver instruction to students.
+Many cyber charter school teachers have previously taught in the traditional brick-and-mortar setting.
 Cyber charter school teachers create lesson plans, instruct students directly in live online classes, and provide academic oversight to all students.

 They both offer socialization opportunities.